An old Cambridge Audio A500 amplifier came in for repair that wouldn’t switch on. The fault was tracked down to a failed mains transformer.

 YouTube video of the repair is below.

-If you have a Cambridge Audio amplifier or other electronics equipment you need repaired please contact me for a quotation.
+If you have a Cambridge Audio amplifier or other electronics equipment you need repaired please Contact me for a quotation.